indico/indico-user-docs/user_guide/survey_define.md

 ![](/assets/survey_questionnaire_2.png)

-Click on the tab _Add question_ and select the question modality that suits your needs, e.g._Single choice_ question, as per this figure:
+Click on the tab _Add question_ and select the question modality that suits your needs, e.g. _Single choice_ question, as per this figure:

 ![](/assets/survey_questionnaire_3.png)

 This means that the user will be able to select only **one** from the available options.

-Type the question in the _Title_ box,for example "Will you use Indico to make your own survey?" and add a _Description_ if you need to, for example: "Select one of the candidate answers below", then indicate whether you want the answer to this question to be _Required_ in order for the survey to be effectively submitted.
+Type the question in the _Title_ box, for example "Will you use Indico to make your own survey?" and add a _Description_ if you need to, for example: "Select one of the candidate answers below", then indicate whether you want the answer to this question to be _Required_ in order for the survey to be effectively submitted.

-Select whether you want your options to be displayed as _Radio buttons _or a _Drop-down list_.
+Select whether you want your options to be displayed as _Radio buttons_ or a _Drop-down list_.
 If you choose radio buttons, indicate whether you want them displayed _Vertically_ or _Horizontally_.

-Type in the Options that you want your participant to choose from, for example, 'yes', 'no, 'maybe' and click on Save once you are finished.
+Type in the Options that you want your participant to choose and click on _Save_ once you are finished.
 The figure below shows the above options selected:

 ![](/assets/survey_questionnaire_4.png)